Experience what this tropical island has to offer and immerse yourself in a Yoga holiday in Sri Lanka.

 Although Yoga is certainly not new to the region (it’s just a stone’s throw away from India), more and more Yoga centers and retreats are being established across the island in Sri Lanka which makes it a perfect Yoga destination to deepen your practice.

-There are many places along Sri Lanka’s south coast that offer daily drop-in classes such as Talalla Retreat, Dot’s Workshop, Salt House and Sri Yoga Shala, or practice in the mountains at Rukgala Retreat near Kandy.
+There are many places along Sri Lanka’s south coast that offer daily drop-in classes such as Talalla Retreat, Dot’s Workshop, Salt House and Sri Yoga Shala, or practice in the scenic mountains at Rukgala Retreat near Kandy.
 Check out these yoga retreats in Sri Lanka – you can filter by location, duration, arrival date, price and more!
-You can also sign up to my mailing list to find out about any of my upcoming retreats on the island!
+You can also sign up to my mailing list to find out about any of my upcoming retreats on the island.

 2. Check out Sri Lanka before it gets too crowded